mmira014/Mail-Automation/README.md

 # A Million Thanks

 ## About
 The goal of the project is to help A Million Thanks automate the process of recording the addresses of mail senders into a database.
 We will capture the address of the sender of received mail using the Google Cloud Vision optical character recognition API.
-We will create a MySQL database that can hold all the addresses of the senders and support queries of address features including filtering by city, state, and zip code.
-Our project may allow the user to export address lists to a file as a json dump.
-Our project may also include a heatmap of where mail is received from, which we will implement using an existing API such as MapBox GL JS.
+We created a MySQL database that can hold all the addresses of the senders and support queries of address features including filtering by city, state, and zip code.
+Our project also features a heatmap of where mail is received from, a page to upload pictures, and a page to correct any invalid addresses that the character recognition API produced.

 ## Before running
 1. Make sure you have a MySQL database hosted either in Google Cloud or a different service.
 In backend/app.js make sure you input your database information.